mitre-attack/attack-workbench-taxii-server/docs/USAGE.md

 TAXII (Trusted Automated eXchange of Intelligence Information) is a protocol used to exchange cyber threat intelligence over HTTPS.
 TAXII 2.1 is the latest version of this protocol.

 ## Base URL
+The MITRE ATT&CK® TAXII 2.1 API is available at `https://attack-taxii.mitre.org`.

-The base URL for the TAXII 2.1 API is typically something like https://<hostname>/taxii/.
+The MITRE ATT&CK® TAXII 2.1 API root is `/api/v21/`.

+Thus, the base URL all requests (excluding those sent to the [Discovery Endpoint](#endpoint-discovery)) is [https://attack-taxii.mitre.org/api/v21/](https://attack-taxii.mitre.org/api/v21/)

 ## Headers